gauravsharma-97/Neural-Style-Transfer/README.md

 The objective of this project transferring the style of an image A to another image B. The method used was **Neural Style Transfer**.
 This project was done for [Myelin Foundry AI Challenge](https://github.com/myelinfoundry-2019/challenge)

 ## Method
-1. The general approach of neural style transfer is to first normalize the content image and the style image.
-All he operations are done by converting the image to tensor.
+1. The general approach of neural style transfer is to first resize and normalize the content image and the style image to same ratio.
+All the operations are done by converting the image to tensor.

 2. Then loss functions are defined according to [this](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) research paper. **L_BFGS** loss function is used.